 For quality roof repairs or replacement you will want a roofing contractor who has been certified by roofing material manufacturers, such as GAF Master Elite or Owens Corning Platinum Preferred Contractors.
 Certification shows that the roofing company has been trained to the manufacturer’s specifications for the best application of their products ensuring that the roof that is installed will last.

-Midwest Exteriors Plus has been serving the Minneapolis Twin Cities region for over 40 years.
+Midwest Roofing, Siding and Windows has been serving the Minneapolis Twin Cities region for over 40 years.
 We will be here long after the storm chasers have blown away.